 Shop and enjoy art in what were once jail cells or storerooms for the fortresses.
-Built in the late 1700s, these 23 dungeons were built by the military during colonial times and then later used by the Spanish for storage.
+Built in the late 1700s, the 23 dungeons of Las Bovedas were built by the military during colonial times and then later used by the Spanish for storage.
 They eventually were turned into a jail before becoming souvenir shops.

 There are plenty of choices in Bocagrande (at the center of town), El Centro, and Getsemani for tabernas, discos, and bars.
 All the nightlife spots are vibrant, with a lot of Caribbean and Colombian music.
-Just make sure to be cautious in Getsamani, where the party can get rowdy.
+Just be cautious in Getsamani, where the party can get rowdy.

-The oldest Hispanic town in Colombia, this port is used as the base camp for the hike to Ciudad Perdida (The Lost City) and a stopping point moving onto Tayrona Beach.
-It is located on the Caribbean Coast among the Sierra Nevada, about 4.5 hours north of Cartagena by car.
+The oldest Hispanic town in Colombia, Santa Marta is a port that is used as the base camp for the hike to Ciudad Perdida (The Lost City) and a stopping point before moving onto Tayrona Beach.
+It is located on the Caribbean Coast among the Sierra Nevada, about four and a half hours north of Cartagena by car, making it the perfect day trip from the city.